 It’s time to create a clearing and discover, perhaps for the first time, what actually makes you happy.
 Then, ask yourself how you can DO more of that every day.

-How happy will you allow yourself to be on International Day of Happiness?
+How happy will you allow yourself to be?

 How will you overflow with joy by taking back ownership of your everyday happiness, as your unprecedented self?

 Living your flourishing life does not mean that you have abandoned compassion for ‘this world so worth of rescue’ – it’s the door that you open from the inside to make more and lasting change.